 1225 Ferry Street SE | Salem, Oregon 97310 Phone: 503-373-7065 | Fax: 503-373-7210

 The property is owned by ODOT.

 If the vesting deed shows ownership by ODOT, complete the Application to use or purchase real property form.
 Send the completed forms and corresponding map and deed via mail or email to:

 Statewide Property Management Unit Department of Transportation 4040 Fairview Industrial Drive SE, MS 2 | Salem, Oregon 97302 Phone: 503-986-3600 | Fax: 503-986-3625

 Email the Property Management Team

-For all property inquiries, including those regarding the Workforce Housing Initiative, you may either contact the agent noted on the listing or email the
+For all property inquiries, you may either contact the agent noted on the listing or email the

 Property Management Team.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how